 - Families who wish to be considered for the lottery must also complete an enrollment form by the last business day in February.
-For Year One, enrollment forms can be emailed to firstname.lastname@example.org, mailed to P.O.
-Box 2152, Pagosa Springs, CO 81147, or handed to a Board Member.
+Enrollment forms can be emailed to email@example.com, mailed to135 Country Center Dr., Suite F – 84, Pagosa Springs, CO 81147, or handed in at the school’s front office.
 The Administrative Assistant will compile a database of all families with completed enrollment forms in order to ensure their inclusion in the lottery.
-For Year One, a member of the Board will complete this task.

 - Placement in a program is prescribed by the student’s age as of September 15 for students entering Kindergarten or 1st Grade the upcoming school year.
 If the incoming student is enrolling for 2nd through 8th grade, he/she will be placed in the grade level that corresponds to the grade level he/she would be entering in his or her former school.